hldohaga/upfnabp/bpupfandnaweightall.md

 The data from 2008-11 and 2017-19 NDNS datasets have been downloaded and adapted into a form to approach the research question.

 The key variables of BP, 'omsysval' and 'omdiaval' are taken directly from the data.
-The percentage by weight of UPF intake is calculated.
-The percentage by energy of UPF intake is also calculated.
 The diary entries are identified by NOVA type.
 The total weight of each nova type is calculated for each individual.
 The percentage of the total weight food intake per person is then calculated.